-9 Ways to Raise Money For Your Mission Trip
+9 Ways to Raise Money for your Missions Trip

 Often times the most daunting component of preparing for a build is the idea of fundraising.
 It's easy to become overwhelmed knowing that you'll need to put together funds not only for your trip, but also to cover the build expenses.
 Rest assured, we MORE than understand the trepidation that you're feeling.
 However, in the more than 10 years that Dwellings has been building homes for families in need, we have NEVER seen a team not reach their projected goal.
 In fact, more often than not, teams will exceed their financial goals by the time they reach their departure date.